1996 National League Championship Series: Game 3

-The Braves struck first in Game 3 when Marquis Grissom singled to lead off the first, moved to second on a groundout, then to third on a wild pitch by Donovan Osborne before scoring on Chipper Jones's sacrifice fly, but in the bottom of the inning, Ron Gant's two-run home run off of former teammate Tom Glavine put the Cardinals up 2–1.
-He also homered in the sixth off of Glavine for the Cardinals' other run.
-The Braves loaded the bases with no outs on three straight singles off of Osborne and Mark Petkovsek in the seventh, but scored only once on a Jermaine Dye sacrifice fly.
-They went quietly in the ninth to Dennis Eckersley as St. Louis took a series lead.
+The Braves struck first in Game 3 when Marquis Grissom singled to lead off the first, moved to second on a groundout, then to third on a wild pitch by Donovan Osborne before scoring on Chipper Jones's sacrifice fly, but in the bottom of the inning, Royce Clayton singled and Ron Gant's two-run home run off former teammate Tom Glavine put the Cardinals up 2–1.
+He also homered in the sixth off Glavine for the Cardinals' other run.
+The Braves loaded the bases with no outs on three straight singles off Osborne and Mark Petkovsek in the seventh, but scored only once on a Jermaine Dye sacrifice fly.
+They went quietly in the ninth to Dennis Eckersley, who earned a save, as St. Louis took a 2-1 series lead.